sydroconsult/QTalsim/_sources/hrus_getting_started.rst.txt

    #.
 Soil Layer

-      This layer should contain all soil types within the study area, but it must only consist of one soil layer.
-It must contain a field specifying the names of the soil types.
+      This layer should contain all soil types within the study area and can consist of up to 6 soil layers.
+It must contain at least a field specifying the names of the soil types of one soil layer.

    #.
 Land Use Layer